Sometimes the goal is actually to GAIN weight.

-Often times, when someone shifts their focus to trying to gain weight after dieting for so long, they find it difficult to eat enough calories.
-Use these ideas to help you!
+Often times, when someone shifts their focus to trying to gain weight after dieting for so long, they find it difficult to eat enough.

 Different brands will have slightly different calorie counts, and the calories of certain peanut butter or dark chocolate bar may be slightly different, but use this guide to give you an idea of some good foods to utilize.